srlinuxeurope/DCFPartnerHackathon/hackathon/activities/srlinux-b-loki-logging/README.md

 ## Accessing a lab node

-Start by logging into `clab-dcfpartnerws-leaf11` node.
+Start by logging into `clab-dcfpartnerws-leaf11` node (admin/NokiaSrl1!).
 You can log in by using the container name.

 ```bash
 ssh admin@clab-dcfpartnerws-leaf11